cakephp/docs/en/intro.rst

 The View Layer
 ==============

-The View renders a presentation of modeled data.
+The View layer renders a presentation of modeled data.
 Being separate from the Model objects, it is responsible for using the information it has available to produce any presentational interface your application might need.